ncase/blog/src/posts/backlog.md

 Having split personalities is still pretty darn stigmatized, as far as I can tell. *Every* mainstream representation of plurality that I can think of is horror (Psycho, Split, Red Dragon, Jekyll/Hyde), unhealthy (Fight Club, Mr. Robot), psychoanalytic BS (Sybil, Three Faces of Eve) or shock comedy (Me Myself & Irene, Flippy from Happy Tree Friends).
 I haven't seen United States of Tara, but it may be the *only* positive representation of plurality in popular media.
 (Calvin & Hobbes and Inside Out seem more "being a kid" and "internal family systems", respectively, than "plural".)

-In contrast: in the last century, being left-handed, gay, bi, trans, or autistic (at least, the "minimal support needs"/formerly-Asperger's kind) has gone from "this is a problem to fix" to "this is a harmless, alternate way to be".
+In contrast: in the last century, being left-handed, gay, bi, trans, or autistic (at least, the "minimal support needs"/formerly-Asperger's kind) has gone from "this is a illness to cure" to "this is a harmless, alternate way to be".
 (At least in my social circles.)
 I hope one day - both for my friends' sakes, and out of moral/intellectual principle - that plurality will be accepted, too.

 Maybe with the help of storytelling, hence this project.